Who is Ragnar Axelsson?

 In the 2018 version of the book, nothing much changes, but rather, the journalist includes more photos of recent changes in the Arctic region.
 RAX’s book comes at a critical time when the Arctic region is not only faced with rapid climatic change but political turmoil as well.
 Many powerful states are trying to lay claim to the region that is rich in oil and other valuable resources.

 In the face of all these, one man, RAX, remains a beacon of hope.
-His book is available as a hard copy and a soft copy as well.
+His book features photos from Iceland and Greeland of the stunning landscapes and humans with their dogs and other animals in it and is available as a hard copy and a soft copy as well.
 Additionally, used versions of the same are available in major e-commerce stores around the world.